Techtonica/curriculum/writing-readable-code/writing-readable-code.md

 ### Independent Practice

-Techtonica staff will assign #1 to half of the group and #2 to the other half of the group.

 1. Using [REPL.it](http://www.repl.it) write a function called findMax that takes in 3 integers as parameters and returns the largest of the 3 integers.

 2. Using [REPL.it](http://www.repl.it) write a function called bigWord that takes in a word as a string and returns True if the word has at least 10 letters and False if the word has 9 or fewer letters.

-### Group Practice

-Chat with your pair for the day who did not do the same coding challenge as you.
-Show your code from the Independent Practice, but do not explain it to them.
-Your partner should read the code to themselves, then explain back to you their understanding of what each line of your code is doing.
-Listen to their feedback and suggestions — they may end up helping you to identify parts of your code that could be improved.

 ### Supplemental Materials